01 · One inbox

 Polyglot by design

-Most multi-account clients reach for the lowest common denominator and lose half the features in the bargain.
-Epistles speaks each provider's own dialect, threads, labels, flags, push, so nothing flattens on the way in.
-Five protocols, all native, all live today.
-See how Epistles compares to other email clients.
+Other clients flatten everything to IMAP and lose half the features in the trade.
+Epistles speaks each provider's own dialect — threads, labels, flags, push, calendars, contacts — nothing flattened on the way in.
+See how Epistles compares.

 Gmail